migratetoflarum/lab.migratetoflarum.com/README.md

 This is a free and online tool to check the health of your Flarum install.
 Visit https://lab.migratetoflarum.com/ to get started.

+## Screenshots

+For screenshots, [Spatie Browsershot](https://github.com/spatie/browsershot#requirements) is used.
+Follow the requirements to install Puppeteer and Chrome Headless.

+Additionally on Ubuntu server install the package `fonts-noto-cjk` so Chrome can render websites in almost any language.

 ## A MigrateToFlarum service

 This is a free service by MigrateToFlarum, an online forum migration tool (launching soon).